Digitally Traditional : Watercolor Plants and Flowers in CSP

 2-Detailed Drawing : This one includes all steps of normal drawing, from sketch, line-art, base color and rendering, and it mostly turns out pretty defined with fine details, respecting the line-art and edges.

-3-In between : what I mean by this is a watercolor drawing that combines the two previous styles, a drawing not too loose and not too precise, somewhere in between, where the artists shows details but is not afraid of going over the sketch or losing some edges while doing it, therefore combining the two previous styles.
+3-In between : what I mean by this is a watercolor drawing that combines the two previous styles, a drawing not too loose and not too precise, somewhere in between, where the artist shows details but is not afraid of going over the sketch or losing some edges while doing it, therefore combining the two previous styles.

-And this will the style that I will be demonstrating in this tutorial since it includes everything.
+And this will be the style that I will be demonstrating in this tutorial since it includes everything.

 Sketch and Texture